 Do not miss our detailed review of Cannondale Canvas Neo 1.
 We also invite you to take a closer look at the Cannondale Canvas Neo electric bike model line – model info, check current price via REI.com.

-Cannondale Cujo Neo Product Line
+Cannondale Cujo Neo Model Line

 The Neo 130 is one of the lesser-known eMTB models of Cannondale, particularly because a lot of users tend to think it’s overpriced considering its components and rather subpar geometry when compared to others – even those in Cannondale’s own catalog.